jacobfgrant/docker-latex/README.md

-# docker-latex
+# Docker - LaTeX

-A Docker container with LaTeX
+A Docker container with LaTeX installed for compiling Tex files to PDFs.